couchbase/kafka-connect-couchbase/README.md

 removing the possibility of dependency conflicts.

-## Observe Messages Published by Couchbase Connector
+## Observe Messages Published by Couchbase Source Connector

 For Confluent: